F-i-f/soft-brightness/README.md

 ## Overview

 Soft Brightness uses an alpha overlay to control the brightness on all or some of your monitors.
+It integrates smoothly and does not interfere with other Gnome Shell features.
+It works flawlessly with the _Night Light_, the _Magnifier_ from the Accessibility Services, or with screen captures (as long as they are initiated by Gnome Shell).

-It integrates smoothly Common uses are:
+Common uses are:

 - Your laptop has no back-light, maybe because it's not supported, or